zushicat/covid-19-data-crawler/README.md

 The data points of all csv files are saved as "tidy" (or "long") data instead of "wide" data, meaning:
 Each date for each location is presented in a row instead of one row per location with all the dates as columns.

+Please keep in mind that latest data (in dated directory) not necessarily includes the latest numbers of this date, since this depends on the update cycles of respective sources.